don-patterson/recipes/public/list/Shepherd's Pie.md

 - pepper

 ## Directions
-- Boil and mash the potatoes with butter and milk
+- Boil and mash the potatoes with butter and milk and set aside.
+Meanwhile:
 - Small dice the onion, celery, and garlic
 - Fry the onion and celery until tender (~6 minutes)
 - add the garlic and cook for another minute